 The various components of total remuneration (which comprise base salary and variable bonus) are considered and are balanced appropriately having regard to Securis' overall performance.
-No remuneration is made by payments directly by a fund itself or by any transfer of units or shares of a fund made for the benefit of staff members.

 Firm performance and the input of the individual are the significant contributors to the determination of variable bonus awards.
 The principal objective in determining variable bonus awards is to reward individual contribution to the Firm whilst ensuring that such payments are warranted given business results.
 In this context performance can include financial and non-financial measures, risk measures, compliance with regulatory obligations and other relevant factors.
 There is a focus on differentiation so that any rewards are determined according to the contribution of individuals.
 All staff are eligible to receive variable remuneration.
-However, bonus pools and individual awards are subject to the discretion of the Remuneration Committee and it is possible that in any year no variable bonus will be awarded, either at all, or to particular individuals.
+Certain sales staff are compensated on a success basis.
+Otherwise, bonus pools and individual awards are subject to the discretion of the Remuneration Committee and it is possible that in any year no variable bonus will be awarded, either at all, or to particular individuals.
 Variable remuneration for certain individuals may also be awarded via an investment in certain Securis funds with a vesting period.
 Securis may also impose vesting, retention, and clawback mechanisms to take into account the Firm's business cycle.